 - flexibility exercises

-Working out at least 3 hours a week consistently in the beginning can put you in better physical and mental health, raise your quality of life and improve your thyroid markers.
+Working out at least 3 hours a week consistently in the beginning can put you in better physical and mental health, raise your quality of life, while improving your thyroid markers.
 Ideally we would like to see you get in 1 hour of exercise or activity, 5-7 days a week but starting with 3 hours a week is a good start. 😉

 There are many ways exercise can help: